-Copper mineralization (approximately 600 showings) occurs in outcrop over a 4,500m long by up to 2,000m wide area.
+Within the Quartz Monzonite stock along the contact with the Precambrian Pinal Schist copper mineralization (approximately 600 showings) occurs in outcrops over a 4,500m long by up to 2,000m wide area.
 The primary copper minerals are malachite, chrysocolla, chalcocite as well as rare covellite and chalcopyrite occur as disseminations, in quartz veinlets and along fractures.
-Within this target, three zones of disseminated copper-molybdenum mineralization occur; the largest of which measures approximately 1,000m long by 350-450m wide and correlates to a positive chargeability/resistivity anomaly (1,800m by 900m) outlined in 1971.
+Within this target, three zones of disseminated copper-molybdenum mineralization occur; the largest of which measures approximately 1,000m long by 350-450m wide and correlates with a positive chargeability/resistivity anomaly (1,800m by 900m) outlined in 1971.
 The molybdenite mineralization ("B" veins - porphyry terminology) and spatial distribution of the different styles of copper mineralization suggest an outward progression from the core of a porphyry system.